Switched reluctance motor: Power circuitry

 The most common approach to powering an SRM is to use an asymmetric bridge converter.
 The switching frequency can be 10 times lower than for AC motors.

 The phases in an asymmetric bridge converter correspond to the motor phases.
 If both of the power switches on either side of the phase are turned on, then that corresponding phase is actuated.
 Once the current has risen above the set value, the switch turns off.
 The energy now stored within the winding maintains the current in the same direction, the so-called back EMF (BEMF).
 This BEMF is fed back through the diodes to the capacitor for re-use, thus improving efficiency.

 This basic circuitry may be altered so that fewer components are required although the circuit performs the same action.
 This efficient circuit is known as the (n+1) switch and diode configuration.

 A capacitor, in either configuration, is used for storing BEMF for re-use and to suppress electrical and acoustic noise by limiting fluctuations in the supply voltage.

-If a phase is disconnected, an SR motor may continue to operate at lower torque, unlike an AC induction motor which turns off.
+If a phase is disconnected, an SR motor may continue to operate at lower torque, unlike an AC induction motor which may become unstable and will no longer work from a standstill.

 Applications

-SRMs are used in some appliances.
+SRMs are used in some appliances, in linear form for wave energy conversion, magnetic levitation trains, or industrial sewing machines.